jhudsl/Informatics_Research_Leadership/manuscript/02-team_guidelines.md

+# Guidlines for Informatics Teams

-## Finding and creating good relationships for informatics projects
+## Finding and creating Informatics Teams

 The first step to performing a good research study is to find the right people for your research team.